Collaborative Trolley Transportation System with Autonomous Nonholonomic Robots: Methodology

 \subsection{State Estimation}

-It is of paramount importance to have reliable information on the robots' states due to the demand for high-motion precision of the formation collaboration in this transportation task.
-As such, aside from using LiDARs, IMUs, and odemetry for the localization of each individual robot, we have added markers on the leader robot so that we can measure the relative pose between the two robots from the follower with its LiDAR readings.
+It is of paramount importance to have reliable information on the robots' states due to the demand for high motion precision for formation maintenance in this transportation task.
+As such, aside from using LiDARs, IMUs, and odometry for the localization of each individual robot, we have added markers on the leader robot so that we can measure the relative pose between the two robots from the follower with its LiDAR readings.

 We adopt an \gls{ekf} to fuse partial information coming from different sources: the localization modules on two robots and the relative pose measurement.
 The system's discrete state-space representation is: